kavia-common/bright-nails-studio-156267-156276/assets/supabase.md

 This document captures the Supabase backend configuration for the bookings system, including the schema, row-level security (RLS) policies, and how to complete setup.
 It also records tool run status for traceability.

-Latest attempt (this run):
+Latest verification attempt (this run):
+- Goal: Inspect bookings table structure and RLS, confirm anon insert and admin select/update for approve/reject workflow.
 - SupabaseTool_list_tables: FAILED with PGRST202 (public.run_sql not found).
-Likely due to missing project configuration/URL in this environment.
 - SupabaseTool_create_table: FAILED with PGRST202 (public.run_sql not found).
 - SupabaseTool_run_sql: FAILED with PGRST202 (public.run_sql not found).
 - Root cause: Environment variables are not present (container_env = None).
 Without REACT_APP_SUPABASE_URL and REACT_APP_SUPABASE_ANON_KEY, the SupabaseTools cannot connect to your project.

+Conclusion for this verification attempt:
+- bookings table: Unknown (not verifiable in this run)
+- RLS policies: Unknown (not verifiable in this run)
-Next action: Provide environment variables, then re-run the tools in order (see “How to apply using tools” below).
-You can also run the SQL in the Supabase Dashboard SQL Editor.
+- Required action: Provide environment variables, then re-run the tools to auto-provision and verify.

 ---